Chapter 8 : Carnival

 The Great Hall had been transformed into an eerie haunted house with fake cobwebs and floating jack-o-lanterns.
 The house tables had been moved from the hall and replaced with the game booths and activities for the evening.
 A series of small, circular tables were arranged in one corner of the room with a menu on each for those who wanted to eat dinner at the carnival.

-The game booths were each decorated vibrantly and originally to fit the theme.
+The game booths were each decorated vibrantly to fit the theme.
 There was a bobbing for apples stall as well as one for knocking bottles over with a ball.
-Stalls that were based on more magical games were those like pass-the-exploding-parcel and pick-the-bowtruckle-from-the-twigs.
+Stalls that were based on magical games were those like pass-the-exploding-parcel and pick-the-bowtruckle-from-the-twigs.
 Hermione couldn’t count the number of stations set up.

 Hermione smiled; she knew they had all done well.